 Isolation Health and Wellbeing in Essex

 Looking after physical and mental health is very important for older people during this period of increased isolation.
-That’s why Age Space has written this guide of our Top Tips for Older People who are isolating due to the Coronavirus pandemic.

 One of the best things to do for physical health is to exercise.
 This can be achieved on a short and safe walk, in a garden, or even from one’s own living room.
 There is lots of good online advice on how older people can stay mobile and healthy at home, including Age Space’s guide to the best Home Exercises for the Elderly.